|WELCOME||19th Century Pennsylvania Maps||WELCOME|

 Atlas of the County of Fayette and the State of Pennsylvania, from Actual Surveys & Official Records, compiled & published by G. M. Hopkins, Philadelphia 1872 (LeGear L3035).
 This county atlas is representative of several to which Hopkins added a state map plus a sheaf of 9 large scale regional maps covering the entire state; so it can be called a state atlas also.
 Hopkins did this with several other county atlases including Butler, Mercer, and Montgomery counties.
 Usually county atlases included just a single state map and single county map, and so were not 'state' atlases.

 Geological Atlas of Counties - X, by J. P. Lesley, published by the Board of Commissioners for the Second Geological Survey, Harrisburg 1885 (LeGear L2996).
 This atlas included a state map and 61 county maps showing the geology of the state.
-Images from this atlas can be seen at Pennsylvania Geology at Penn State.
 The Survey published other atlases summarizing their work, including County Geological Maps 1885, and The Grand Atlas 1885 (LeGear L2997), and they published a large number of detailed reports containing regional maps.

 |Home Page||16th Century Maps||17th Century Maps||18th Century Maps||19th Century Maps||20th Century Maps||References|